johnfedoruk/bangular/aio/content/guide/universal.md

 ## Server code

-To run an Angular Universal application, you'll need a server that accepts client requests and returns rendered pages.
+To run an Bangular Universal application, you'll need a server that accepts client requests and returns rendered pages.

 {@a app-server-module}

 ### App server module

-The app server module class (conventionally named `AppServerModule`) is an Angular module that wraps the application's root module (`AppModule`) so that Universal can mediate between your application and the server.
+The app server module class (conventionally named `AppServerModule`) is an Bangular module that wraps the application's root module (`AppModule`) so that Universal can mediate between your application and the server.
-`AppServerModule` also tells Angular how to bootstrap your application when running as a Universal app.
+`AppServerModule` also tells Bangular how to bootstrap your application when running as a Universal app.

 Create an `app.server.module.ts` file in the `src/app/` directory with the following `AppServerModule` code:

 <code-example path="universal/src/app/app.server.module.ts" title="src/app/app.server.module.ts">
 </code-example>

-Notice that it imports first the client app's `AppModule`, the Angular Universal's `ServerModule` and the `ModuleMapLoaderModule`.
+Notice that it imports first the client app's `AppModule`, the Bangular Universal's `ServerModule` and the `ModuleMapLoaderModule`.

 The `ModuleMapLoaderModule` is a server-side module that allows lazy-loading of routes.